kkredit/confronting-wicked-crypto/reading/ea-policy/Nomiddleground.md

 # No middle ground: Moving on from the crypto wars

 - Summary:
-  - EU-focused state of affairs in privacy, security, and EA
+  - EU-focused state of affairs in privacy, security, and EA (large focus on lawful hacking)
 - Purpose:
 - Premises:
 - Contributions: